-Seventh grade Humanities builds upon the sixth grade year by continuing to use history and literature as lenses to examine the human experience.
-Specifically, we focus our studies on American history and literature to help students gain an understanding of our individual, political, and social rights within our societies.
-As we study both historical and fictional societies, we focus on how the cardinal value or ideology impacts the rules, values, beliefs, customs, and social structure of each society.
+Seventh grade Humanities builds upon the sixth grade year by using history and literature as lenses to examine the human experience.
+Specifically, we focus our studies on American history and literature to help students gain an understanding of individual, political, and social rights within our societies.
+As we study both historical and fictional societies, we focus on how individuals are impacted by the rules, values, beliefs, customs, and social structure of societies.
 By exploring the fundamentals of each society, students are able to see how ideologies can shape the rights of individuals.
+In the 7th grade, students are asked to focus on two writing skills: crafting a structured assertion paragraph and defending an argument using evidence and analysis.
+Over the course of the year, students will work to find their authentic written voice.
 Through critical reading, active discussion, and frequent writing, students gain a broader understanding of themselves, their society, and contemporary social issues.

-Unit 1: Rights and Freedoms - United States of America
+Unit 1—Rights and Values: United States of America

-Primary Texts: Excerpts from Locke & Hobbes, Declaration of Independence, and Bill of Rights
+Major Texts: Excerpts from John Locke, The Declaration of Independence, The Constitution, and The Bill of Rights

 Essential Question: Are individual freedoms essential?
 Why or why not?

 Unit 3— Expansion: Displacement, Immigration, and Migration

 Essential Question: How did the expansion of the United States impact its people?